 - High and low filter EQ

-A high-frequency EQ control is featured in both “Record” and “Play” sections, but the low-frequency is only featured at the latter.
+A high-frequency EQ control is featured in both “Record” and “Play” sections, but the low-frequency is only featured in the latter.
 With any of these three knobs, you can alter how much the mentioned frequencies can be damped.
-Interesting to note that each control can sound drastically different depending on the section you’re dealing with: the “Record” section can feature subtler nuances to imitate better how a real tape would react at this process, for example.
+Interesting to note that each control can sound drastically different depending on the section you’re dealing with: the “Record” section can feature subtler nuances to imitate better how a real tape would react to this process, for example.

 - Tape speeds